 You can check out the rest of Malese’s interview with Taylor Magazine by clicking HERE.

 Welcome to Malese Jow Fan; your premier fan resource for the latest news, photos & more on the talented Malese Jow.
 Malese is best known for her recurring roles as Linda Park/Dr. Light on The CW's The Flash, Anna in The Vampire Diaries, and as a series regular on the short lived series Star-Crossed.
-You can see Malese currently as Mareth in the second season of Spike's fantasy series.
+You can see Malese this summer when she joins the second season of MTV's fantasy series.
 The Shannara Chronicles.

 Stay up-to-date on the absolute latest news and photos on Malese and her career by following us on Twitter!